Finally get that promotion? Get exclusive content, tips and tools to help you excel.

 Implementing Preventive Measures

-An employer doesn’t have to wait for disaster to strike before putting a plan into action.
-A positive aspect of influenza epidemic planning is that an employer can utilize a number of preventive measures to limit the effect of the illness on the workplace.
+An employer does not have to wait for disaster to strike before putting a plan into action.
+A positive aspect of influenza epidemic planning is that an employer can use a number of preventive measures to limit the effect of the illness on the workplace.
 Unlike other types of disasters, an employer has a certain degree of control over how the influenza virus will affect its workforce.
 The CDC's Information for Business & Employers for many helpful free resources.

 Commonly used preventive measures

 Many of the most commonly suggested preventive measures are inexpensive and easy to obtain.
 They include providing tissues and hand sanitizers to employees.
 Employers can educate employees on proper ways of washing hands and what to do if flu-like symptoms develop.
-Communication with employees should occur frequently on these precautions, and employers should hang posters in bathrooms and eating areas on the proper way to stop the spread of germs.
-Depending on the industry and employee’s proximity to others, an employer may also wish to provide respirators or masks to employees in the workplace to further hinder the spread of airborne germs.
+Communication on these precautions should occur frequently with employees, and employers should hang posters in bathrooms and eating areas on the proper way to stop the spread of germs.
+Depending on the industry and employee's proximity to others, an employer may also wish to provide respirators or masks to employees in the workplace to further hinder the spread of airborne germs.
 See CDC Print Materials: Flu Posters and Health and Prevention: Stopping the Spread of Germs at Work Policy.
 Employers may also wish to add free CDC Flu content directly to their intranet for employee use.

-Even where flu vaccinations are not mandatory, an employer can strongly urge employees to get flu shots and provide incentives to employees who do so.
+Even in industries in which flu vaccinations are not mandatory, an employer can strongly urge employees to get flu shots and provide incentives to employees who do so.
 Incentives may include:

 Employers can also implement a screening program in the workplace.
-Screening can include providing free testing to employees who are exhibiting symptoms of the flu, or requiring employees returning from high-risk areas to stay home for a predetermined amount of time to ensure that flu-like symptoms do not develop.
-See,
+Screening can include providing free testing to employees who are exhibiting symptoms of the flu or requiring employees returning from high-risk areas to stay home for a predetermined amount of time to ensure that flu-like symptoms do not develop.

 As part of a screening program, employers should consider how to handle employees who have not contracted the flu but have been exposed, such as an employee staying home to care for a sick child or spouse.
-This may include mandatory testing before returning to work or imposing quarantine on these employees until the incubation period has passed.
+The employer's response may include mandatory testing before employees return to work or imposing quarantine on these employees until the incubation period has passed.
 See Prevention Strategies for Seasonal Influenza in Healthcare Settings.